 Thanks to David Burgess for the UK catalogue numbers - all my mono LPs were stolen when my Manchester flat was burgled in May 1968!

-These three regular albums did not have a unique mono mix, but were created by combining the two stereo channels from the stereo mix.
-The compilation page of Dylan-only compilations excludes the US release of Bob Dylan's Greatest Hits, listed as a regular album above.
-The compilation page of Various Artist compilations includes albums with with one of more Dylan tracks.
+The compilation pages of Dylan-only compilations exclude the US release of Bob Dylan's Greatest Hits, listed as a regular album above.
+The compilation pages of Various Artist compilations include albums with one or more Dylan tracks.
+The Best Of The Original Mono Recordings (2010) is on the same web page as The Original Mono Recordings.

 Mono 7" Singles and EPs